 The outcome of this research is an \acrshor{asr} system which facilitates fast and efficient speech recognition using the end-to-end speech recognition and deep scattering speech features.
 Another advantage of our \acrshort{asr} system was the intrinsic integration of a character-based language model enabling it to satisfy both low-resource challenge criteria of top level word and sentence modelling through the character-based language model and the sub-word and acoustic modelling of input features.

 The word error rates obtained by our model with different data sizes and speech corpora was not as good as the features using log-mel features.
 However, the results were competitive .
 One limitation in this study was that data augmentation using \acrlong{vtln} was not done.
 This could be added as a precursor to the scattering transform.
-Furthermore, despite the fact that end-to-end models have been up to the recent past dominated by RNN-sequence-models, the self-attention \citep{vaswani2017attention} architecture has shown a lot of promise over the machine learning landscape and a lucrative model for end-to-end speech recognition.
+Furthermore, despite the fact that end-to-end models have been up to the recent past dominated by RNN-sequence-models, the self-attention \citep{vaswani2017attention} architecture has shown a lot of promise over the machine learning landscape and a lucrative alternative for end-to-end speech recognition.

 This research demonstrates sequence-to-sequence and end-to-end models as flexible and still relatively untapped effective tools in many aspects of \acrshort{asr}.
 By the development of sequence models at the phonetic and syntactic levels of comprehension and by the development of an end-to-end sequence model speech system, we provide examples for low-resource Wakirike and simulate low-resource languages by constraining rich-resource English and Italian language.
 Finally, this research recommends the minimum requirements for low resource languages desiring to utilise end-to-end sequential training in terms of computing resources and training data.
 For training, data should consist of 5-10 second utterances with transcribed speech and up to 40 hours of speech data.
 For training system requirements, this work recommends \acrshort{cuda}\footnote{\acrfull{cuda} is a Parallel processing library and trademark of Nvidia incorporated} GPU training having at least 8GB RAM.